russmckendrick/blog/content/tunes/2023-09-11-listened-to-this-week/index.md

 title: "What did I listen to in week 36?"
 date: "2023-09-11"
 draft: false
-summary: "Dive into a sonic dream with Slowdive, the most-played artist on my LastFM this week.
-Immerse yourself in their ambient melodies, evocative of hazy sunsets and windswept seas.
-Join my musical journey; let Slowdive's ethereal tunes be your entrancing guide.
-Explore their captivating soundscape, where sound meets emotion."
+summary: "Escape to a sonic dream with Slowdive's mesmerizing ambient melodies.
+Their hazy tunes will transport you to a calming atmosphere of sunsets and ocean breezes."
 cover:
     image: "/img/weekly-tunes-002.png"
     relative: false